Practical tips for getting exercise outdoors

 Yoga

-Yoga can easily be taken outside, whether it be into the garden, a park, the beach, or forest!
+Yoga can easily be taken outside, whether it be into the garden, a park, the beach, or forest.
 If you have your mat, the options are pretty much limitless.

 The physical and mental health benefits of yoga are plenty, since it promotes a mind-body connection through breathwork and movement at the same time.
 A great activity to unwind after a long day, it helps improve flexibility and muscle strength and tone, as well as fostering a sense of calm5.

 Exercising outdoors is a potent combination for health and wellbeing.
 Being among nature and green space can help us find our calm and de-stress our minds.
-Find out more about about the mental health benefits of nature in our article by Eugene Farrell, Mental Health Lead at AXA Health.